Civita di Bagnoregio: Territory

 Civita is situated in the valley of the badlands (Valle dei Calanchi), a region east of Lake Bolsena and west of the Tiber Valley, in the municipality of Bagnoregio.
 It consists of two main valleys: the Fossato del Rio Torbido and the Fossato del Rio Chiaro.
 Originally these places might have been easier to reach and were crossed by an ancient road that linked the Tiber Valley to Lake Bolsena.

 The morphology of this region was caused by erosion and landslides.
 The territory is made up of two different formations of rocks, different in chronology and constitution.
 The most ancient formation is that of clay; it comes from the sea and forms the base layer which is particularly subject to erosion.
 The top layers are made up of tuff and lava material.
 The fast erosion is due to the streams, to atmospheric agents but also to deforestation.

-Civita, which is inhabited by only 16 people, is situated in a solitary area and it is reachable only by a reinforced concrete pedestrian bridge built in 1995.
-The bridge is generally restricted to pedestrians, but to meet the requirements of residents and workers the Municipality of Bagnoregio stated that these people may cross the bridge by bike or by motorcycle at certain times.
+Civita, which is inhabited by only 16 people, is situated in a solitary area and it is reachable only by a reinforced concrete pedestrian bridge built in 1965.
+The bridge is generally restricted to pedestrians, but to meet the requirements of residents and workers the Municipality of Bagnoregio issued a statement that these people may cross the bridge by bike or by motorcycle at certain times.
 The reason for its isolation is the progressive erosion of the hill and the nearby valley which creates the badlands; this process is still ongoing and there is the danger that the village could disappear.
 This is why Civita is also known as "The Dying Town".